-Student organizations are required to register all co-curricular programs and special events (meetings, concerts, lectures, etc.) with Events at Vanderbilt, room 307 Rand Hall 615-322-2448.
+Student organizations are required to register all co-curricular programs and special events (meetings, concerts, lectures, etc.) that require a space reservation through EMS or at the Student Centers office, located in Rand Hall room 307, 615-322-2448.

 Registered student organizations, administrative offices, or academic departments may reserve space on campus.